tarekeldeeb/arabic_byte_pair_encoding/README.md

 ```
 ./arabic_corpus/download_corpus.sh
 ````
-This corpus has no lines, just a large stream of strings.
-Sentence Piece expects to read each sentence on a line.
+This corpus has no lines, just a large stream of strings with Windows-1256 encoding.
+Sentence Piece expects to read each sentence on a line with UTF-8 encoding.
 Thus we need to break the corpus to the max sentence length:
 ```
-fold -s -b -w4192 arabic_corpus/arabic_corpus > arabic_corpus/arabic_corpus_lines
+fold -s -b -w2096 arabic_corpus/arabic_corpus | head -n 1000000 | iconv -f WINDOWS-1256 -t UTF-8 > arabic_corpus/arabic_corpus_lines
 rm -f arabic_corpus/arabic_corpus
 ```
 ### Build Sentaince Piece